delta-io/delta/PROTOCOL.md

 Writers that do not implement VACUUM do not need to change anything and can safely write to tables that enable the feature.

-## Recommendations for Readers of Tables with Vacuum Protocol Check feature
+## Reader Requirements for Vacuum Protocol Check

 For tables with Vacuum Protocol Check enabled, readers don’t need to understand or change anything new; they just need to acknowledge the feature exists.